How to File for Unemployment

 Your last day working for Cabrillo:

-Date to return to work (assuming you have a fall assignment):
+Date to return to work (assuming you have a spring assignment):

 Employer info: